vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/13_Mantra_and_Pranayama_The_Yoga_of_the_Sun_and_the_Moon.md

 We will examine alternate nostril breathing and breathing through both nostrils along with the use of bija mantras.
 We will focus on the sibilants \(s and h-sounds\), semi-vowels \(ya, ra, la, va\) and Shakti bijas to enhance and transform the practice of pranayama.

 More specifically, we will explore the balancing of solar and lunar, male and female, Shiva and Shakti energies known as the "Yoga of the Sun and the Moon".
-This balancing of solar and lunar energies within us is the basis of traditional Hatha Yoga in which "*Ha*" means the Sun and "*Tâa*" means the Moon.
+This balancing of solar and lunar energies within us is the basis of traditional Hatha Yoga in which "*Ha*" means the Sun and "*Tḥa*" means the Moon.
 Traditional Hatha Yoga is the ‘Yoga of the Sun and the Moon’, using mantra and pranayama to balance the two forces and bring about transformation.
 It is not an asana centered practice such as the term is used for today.1 As such, traditional Hatha Yoga is the foundation of deeper Tantric Yoga practices.

 ## Using Mantras to Count the Breath

 Regardless of the type of pranayama that one follows, mantras repeated mentally can be used for counting the breath.
-Bija mantras like *Oṁ* or *Hrãṁ* can be repeated a certain number of times along with the breathing process, like 8 repetitions on inhalation, 4 on retention or 8 on exhalation, or multiples thereof.
+Bija mantras like *Oṁ* or *Hrīṁ* can be repeated a certain number of times along with the breathing process, like 8 repetitions on inhalation, 4 on retention or 8 on exhalation, or multiples thereof.
 Longer mantras can be used in the same way.
 For example, the Gayatri mantra of 24 syllables can be repeated with the first 8 syllables on inhalation, the second 8 syllables on retention and the third 8 upon exhalation.

 It is better to use mantras to count the breath rather than to use numbers as some groups do.
 Numbers lack the resonance of mantras and can put the mind into a dull or mechanical state.
 Repetition of mantras increases our mental energy while that of numbers tends to reduce it.
 The mantra can be energized with the power of devotion or knowledge, which a number cannot.